MicrosoftDocs/azure-dev-docs/articles/go/manage-resource-groups.md

 1. Create a directory in which to test and run the sample Terraform code and make it the current directory.

-1. Run the [go mod init](https://golang.org/ref/mod#go-mod-init) function to create a module in the current directory.
+1. Run [go mod init](https://golang.org/ref/mod#go-mod-init) to create a module in the current directory.

     ```cmd
     go mod init <module_path>